Steven113/predict-me-service-backend/Readme.md

 -mongodbCollectionName [collection within mongodb database]

 *pathToTemplateDirectory* and *pathToAllowedShoppingItems* should be specified in terms of where the files are *when developing*.

+## Loading Testing Data

+The MongoDB console lets you load external Javascript.
+I have created the code to auto-populate the database with a "generic" shopping list or a vegetarian shopping list.
+In your MongoDB console, enter the following:
+load([path to MongoDBDocumentPopulationUtils.js]);
+load([path to GenerateVegetarianPurchases.js]);
+load([path to GenerateGenericShoppingLists.js]);

+You can then generate a set of shopping lists (array of documents) with:

+var vegetarianShoppingListForWeek = generateVegetarianShoppingListForWeek();
+OR
+var genericShoppingListForWeek = generateGenericShoppingListForWeek();

+And then you can invoke the following function:
+populateCollectionWithDocuments(collectionPointer, documents);
+You can then run:
+populateCollectionWithDocuments(db.ShoppingListDocument, vegetarianShoppingListForWeek);
+to add the vegetarian shopping list.
+You can then run: populateCollectionWithDocuments(db.ShoppingListDocument, genericShoppingListForWeek);
+To load the generic shopping list.
+Alternatively you can be more direct and just run:
+populateCollectionWithDocuments(db.ShoppingListDocument, generateVegetarianShoppingListForWeek());
+And/or:
+populateCollectionWithDocuments(db.ShoppingListDocument, generateGenericShoppingListForWeek());
+Note that these data-generation functions will create **seven** shopping lists, one per day of the week.

 ## Performance Issues
 The Apriori algorithm code takes forever to run for about just 10 000 items.
 I need to either find a better Apriori algorithm implementation, write a parallelized version of the current algorithm, find a way to run a script right on the MongoDB server (which includes getting a JS Apriori implementation).
 Feel free to suggest other performance improvement options.